joshski/cucumbers-on-vine-hill/README.md

     ./cucumber --electron-debug

-Hit cmd+r to re-run tests
+Hit cmd+r to re-run scenarios

-Hit cmd+option+i for chromium dev tools

 ## Running the app in a browser